Ezra (2017 film): Critical reception

-K R Rajeesh of nowrunning has given a 3.5/5 and praised it for the extensive paranormal research and visuals.
+K R Rajeesh of Nowrunning has given a 3.5/5 and praised it for the extensive paranormal research and visuals.

 Indian Express rated it at 3/5.
 Ezra not only tries to frighten the audience but it has got an extraordinary storyline, too.

 It also tells the history of the Jews who once lived in Kerala.
 The remarkable flashback stays as a feeling of sorrow in the audience.
 It describes how the caste system and discrimination of the society spoils the relationships between people.

 Music

 Rahul Raj was signed as the composer of the film.
 He composed the song Lailakame and left the project for reasons unknown.
 Sushin Shyam, who had worked in Sapthmashree Thaskaraha was then selected to compose the background score in addition to two songs ("Thambiran" & "Irul Neelum").

 The song Lailakame became a smash hit, prompting several cover versions, including one by Rahul Raj himself.

 An album containing the background score for the film was released separately by Muzik247 in 2017.
-It contains instrumental pieces by Sushin Shyam backing the narrative horror of the film.